Are you an adviser? Go to Unbiased Pro

 • Whether they are restricted or independent: If an adviser is restricted, they may be limited in terms of the number of providers they can access, the products they can offer or both.
 Independent advisers can recommend retail investment products and pension products from the whole market.

-• The qualifications of your adviser: Some advisers may have more experience and qualifications, meaning they may charge higher fees.
+• The qualifications of your adviser: Some advisers may have more specialist experience and qualifications, meaning they may charge higher fees.

 Financial advisers charge in one of four ways – and can use more than one charging method if appropriate.